Pre-prototype · Demonstrated in simulation

 Guide

-It turns that into a clear, real-time command — advance, hold, or adjust — and confirms alignment is safe before ever signalling advance.
-The guidance is the heart of it; the timing is what keeps it safe.
+It turns that into clear, real-time guidance for the clinician, and confirms alignment is right before each move.
+Guidance is the heart of it; safety is built in.

 Architecture and safety-logic detail are held confidentially and protected under filed patents — this page describes the concept only.

 SyncAblate doesn't replace the clinician's hands — it guides them.
-Live, directional guidance to a moving target: advance, hold, adjust — confirmed at the moment alignment is right.
+Live guidance to a moving target, confirmed at the moment alignment is right.

 The clinician decides · the system advises · it fails safe